scala-hamsters/hamsters/README.md

   ab <- FutureEither(feb(a))
 } yield ab
 ```

+Note : For Future[Try] composition, see `Future.fromTry` to get a single future success of failure.

 ### Enums

 This typeclass allows to use parse and name methods on enumerable types.
 It can be very useful if you need to serialize and deserialize your types (in Json, in a database...)